Trees in Coalgebra from Generalized Reachability: Trees

 Intuitively, the definition expresses that a tree (in the usual graph-theoretic sense) is a graph that cannot be unravelled any further, because it has no loops and no nodes share descendants.
-Unsurprisingly, if a coalgebra contains a cycle, then its tree unravelling is infinite (see e.g.\ Figures \ref{figFoldLoop} and \ref{figSigmaUnravel}).
+Unsurprisingly, if a coalgebra contains a cycle, then its tree unravelling is infinite (see \eg \cref{figFoldLoop,figSigmaUnravel}).

-\begin{example} \autoref{figTreeUnravels} shows a simple unravelling of $E$ that sends both $q$ and $r$ in $D$ to the same node $q$ in $E$.
+\begin{exa} Let us consider trees for the functor~$\FBinTree$ from \itemref{ex:coalgebras}{ex:bintree}. \Cref{figTreeUnravels} shows a simple unravelling of the $\FBinTree$-coalgebra~$E$ that sends both $q$~and~$r$ in~$D$ to the same node~$q$ in~$E$.
 There is no coalgebra morphism $E\to D$, which shows that $E$ is not a tree by the above definition.
-The coalgebra $C$ contains two copies of $D$, so $C \cong D+D$, and the homomorphism $\nabla=[\id_D,\id_\D]\colon D+D\to D$ has an inverse, namely, $\inl$ (when assuming that the left-hand tree corresponds to the left-hand component; $\inr\colon D\to D+D$ does not preserve the point).
-Observe that $\nabla$ is not an isomorphism, which showcases why \autoref{defReachable} of $\M$-reachability only requests $\M$-subcoalgebras to be split epimorphisms instead of isomorphisms. \end{example}
+The coalgebra~$D$ \emph{is} a tree, however.
+For instance, the coalgebra~$C$ contains two copies of~$D$, so $C \cong D+D$ (as plain coalgebras), and the homomorphism $\nabla=[\id_D,\id_D]\colon D+D\to D$ has a right inverse, namely, $\inl$ (assuming that the left-hand tree corresponds to the left-hand component; $\inr\colon D\to D+D$ does not preserve the point).
+Observe that $\nabla$ is not an isomorphism, which showcases why \cref{defReachable} of $\M$-reachability only requests $\M$-subcoalgebras to be split epimorphisms instead of isomorphisms. \end{exa}

+\begin{rem} Note that $E$ from \cref{figTreeUnravels} shows that even if the canonical graph of a coalgebra is a tree (in the graph-theoretic sense), the coalgebra itself might not be a tree (in the sense of \cref{defTree}).
+The canonical graph of $E$ is simply $\to p\longrightarrow q$, which is a tree. \end{rem}

 In the example above, $\inl\colon D\to C$ is not surjective and thus not a split epimorphism of coalgebras, which shows that $C$ is not a tree.
-This is no coincidence, because trees are always reachable: \begin{lemma} For any $(\E,\M$)-factorization system, every tree is \(\M\)-reachable. \end{lemma} \begin{proof} Let \((C,c,i_C)\) be a tree, and \(h \colon (T,t,i_T) \to (C,c,i_C)\) an $\liftfactsys{\M}{F}$-morphism.
-Then \(h\) is immediately a split epimorphism of pointed coalgebras as \((C,c,i_C)\) is a tree. \end{proof} \bknote{} \jrnote{} There is a slight variation of the definition of trees in terms of reachable coalgebras: \begin{definition} For a class of morphisms $\M$, a pointed coalgebra $C\in \Coalg_I(F)$ is called \emph{(\M-)reachably unfolded} if every pointed coalgebra morphism $h\colon R\to C$ from an $\M$-reachable coalgebra $R\in\Coalg_I(F)$ is an isomorphism. \end{definition} \bknote{}
+This is no coincidence, because trees are always reachable: \begin{lem} For any class $\M$ of morphisms, every tree is $\M$-reachable. \end{lem} \begin{proof} Let $(C,c,i_C)$ be a tree, and $h \colon (T,t,i_T) \monoto (C,c,i_C)$ a pointed $\M$-subcoalgebra.
+Then $h$ is immediately a split epimorphism of pointed coalgebras as $(C,c,i_C)$ is a tree. \end{proof} There is a slight variation of the definition of trees in terms of reachable coalgebras: \begin{defi} For a class of morphisms $\M$, a pointed coalgebra $C\in \Coalg_I(F)$ is called \emph{($\M$-)reachably unfolded} if every pointed coalgebra morphism $h\colon R\to C$ from an $\M$-reachable coalgebra $R\in\Coalg_I(F)$ is an isomorphism. \end{defi}